Classification of actions of discrete Kac algebras on injective factors: Classification of centrally free actions

+In the above, the $(F,\de)$-invariance of $K$ means the following inequality holds (See \cite[Definition 2.1]{MT1}): This implies the following:

 We start to construct a Rohlin tower for the action $\ga$.
-The proof is almost same as \cite{MT1}, that is, so-called the \emph{build and destroy} method \cite[Lemma 6.4, p.48]{Oc}.
+The construction presented here is almost same as \cite{MT1}, that is, so-called the \emph{build and destroy} method \cite[Lemma 6.4, p.48]{Oc}.
 However, our construction at this time requires more technical estimates of inequalities.

-We recall the \emph{diagonal operator} $a$ of a cocycle action $(\al,u)$ defined in \cite[Definition 5.5]{MT1}.
+Let us recall the \emph{diagonal operator} $a$ of a cocycle action $(\al,u)$ introduced in \cite[Definition 5.5]{MT1}.
 That is the unique operator such that